anandparikh4/DBMS-Lab-Spring-23/README.md

 # Database Management Systems Laboratory
-This repository contains the lab assignments for the DBMS Laboratory course.
+This repository contains the lab assignments for the DBMS Laboratory(CS39202) course of Spring, 2023.

 ## Group Information